alscarpan/windows-driver-docs/windows-driver-docs-pr/spb/handling-multi-spi-requests.md

 # Handling Multi-SPI (IOCTL\_SPB\_MULTI\_SPI\_TRANSFER) Transfer Requests

-SPBCx contains support for both dual and quad SPI transfers.
-These transfers are issued to an SPB controller using the [**IOCTL\_SPB\_MULTI\_SPI\_TRANSFER**](about:blank) I/O control code (IOCTL) included, as an option, the definition of the simple peripheral bus (SPB) I/O request interface.
-Only SPB controller drivers for SPI controllers that support additional half-duplex SPI modes (or multi-SPI modes) should support the **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** IOCTL.
+SPBCx contains support for multi-SPI, including both dual and quad SPI transfers.
+These transfers are issued to an SPB controller using the [**IOCTL\_SPB\_MULTI\_SPI\_TRANSFER**](about:blank) I/O control code (IOCTL) included with the simple peripheral bus (SPB) I/O request interface.
+Only SPB controller drivers for SPI controllers that support additional multi-SPI modes should support the **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** IOCTL.

-If an SPB controller driver supports I/O requests for multi-SPI transfers, the driver should use the **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** IOCTL for these requests, and should follow the implementation guidelines that are presented in this topic.
+If an SPB controller driver supports I/O requests for multi-SPI transfers, the driver should only use the **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** IOCTL for these requests, and should follow the implementation guidelines presented in this topic.
 The purpose of these guidelines is to encourage uniform behavior across all hardware platforms that support **IOCTL\_SPB\_MULTI\_SPI\_TRANSFER** requests.
-Drivers for SPB-connected peripheral devices can then rely on these requests to produce similar results regardless of what platform that they run on.
+Drivers for SPB-connected peripheral devices can then rely on these requests to produce similar results regardless of what hardware platform they are run on.

 ## Buffer Requirements